For a road trip to Cairns, is it cheaper to hire a campervan or to hire a car and stay at backpackers? We're 2 adults + 2 kids.

 I did Cairns > Sydney and thought every single bit of it was amazing.
 I had about 2 months which was perfect for side trips and relaxing on the great beaches we found along the way.
 However, I also know someone who did it in 10 days last month... waaaaaay too quick.
 It was a crazy dash, not a holiday.

-@segdeha - it'd be useful if you could tell us how long you've got planned as it really does inform how you'd manage it. about 7 years ago
+@segdeha - it'd be useful if you could tell us how long you've got planned as it really does inform how you'd manage it. over 7 years ago

 Thanks for your replies!
 As we have limited time, we've decided to bite the bullet, money-wise, and fly to Cairns from Sydney.
 This way, though it costs more, we get to maximize our time at the reef.

-Any tips for tour companies in Cairns (snorkeling, not scuba) would be greatly appreciated! about 7 years ago
+Any tips for tour companies in Cairns (snorkeling, not scuba) would be greatly appreciated! over 7 years ago

 take a look at Backpacking Queensland's website for some reputable tour operators out of Cairns.